Garden AdviceHow to Get Rid of Moles in the Garden

 Water if the forecast is for dry weather in the coming days.

 Ants mounds.
-Miniature mounts, all over your lawn, can be the doing of colonies of tireless ants.
-We don’t recommend just disturbing their homes -the mounds, unless you deal with the insects, first.
+Miniature mounds, all over your lawn, can be the doing of colonies of tireless ants.
+We don’t recommend just disturbing their homes unless you deal with the insects, first.
 You can use food-grade Diatomaceous Earth, which is not toxic and won’t damage the surrounding grass, but will kill the ants.
 Once done, level out the pile of earth and distribute it evenly over the grassed surface.

 Deeper lawn ruts and uneven spots (more than 2-3 cm deep) can be fixed by the lift-and-refill method.
-Or in other words, the surface depression can be evened out by cutting out carefully and lifting the piece of “green carpet” over the indentation and sweeping some topsoil underneath.
+Or in other words, the surface depression can be evened out by carefully cutting out and lifting the piece of “green carpet” over the indentation and sweeping some topsoil underneath.
 Be careful not to damage the roots too much when cutting and removing the low-lying sod.
-Place the turf back, fertilise lightly, if needs be, and water.
+Place the turf back, fertilise lightly, if need be, and water.

 As you can see, with a bit of patience and effort, you can restore the former glory of your lawn.

 Here are some final tips and takeaways:

 Did you find this post helpful?
 Do you have any tips on how to level a lawn?Please, feel free to share your thoughts and comments below!